 Para-Monte was set up in memory of Adam Savory in 2012.
 Adam was a fit and healthy 25-year old who lost his life to altitude sickness which developed following a 15-hour bus trip to the city of Cusco in Peru.
-Read Adam’s story and find out more information about the Para-Monte charity.
+Read Adam’s story, find out more information about the Para-Monte charity and donate money to support the work that Para-Monte does in raising altitude awareness.

 The University of Brighton have been working with Para-Monte since 2013, when they kindly supported our own Learning Through Adventure Expedition To Peru, where we took 26 students and 5 staff to carry out altitude-based research, climb Machu Picchu and carry out relief work in a local primary school.